nobuyukinyuu/pidgin-emoji/README.md

 These Smilies can easily be used in Pidgin by copying the folder to ~/.purple/smileys

-Please note that every smiley maps to his dedicated unicode character as specified by Unicode 6.0.
+Please note that every smiley maps to its dedicated unicode character as specified by Unicode 6.0.
 This enables interoperability with Android & iOS chat clients.

 #### Screenshot